Posted: Feb 12 2016

-This two-day workshop will explore strategies for strengthening K-8 science teaching, through both science content knowledge and science teaching methods.
+This two-day workshop, on April 8-9, 2016, will explore strategies for strengthening K-8 science teaching, through both science content knowledge and science teaching methods.
 The workshop is open to science faculty, education faculty, and in-service science teachers.
 Teams of science and education faculty from the same institution are particularly encouraged to apply.

 Posted: Sep 14 2015